April 25, 2022

 3 Things You Should Know Before Buying a Dental Practice

-Recently, Professional Transition Strategies Founder and CEO Kyle Francis took to Facebook to address three things you should know before buying a dental practice.
+Recently, Professional Transition Strategies Founder and President Kyle Francis took to Facebook to address three things you should know before buying a dental practice.
 “We literally do thousands of buyer conversations on a yearly basis,” Francis said.
 “At any one time, we have something between 100 and 120 practices on the market, which means there’s a lot of folks interested in those practices.”
 The number-one question received: Is this practice going to be right for them?
 Here’s how to figure that out.

 Assess the production

 The big question mark here is if you can replicate that level of production in the future.
 These numbers will be broken down in an appraisal of the dental practice on the market, broken down by provider and production type.
 From there, you can compare the active patient roster and total new patients during the past 12 months against the list of employees with wage and salary information to see if the output is sustainable.